A1andNS/CTF-/README.md

 # CTFWP
-This is a repository used for storing the my CTF WP.
+This is a repository used for storing the my CTF WP and my team CTF WP.